 Another 20 years, and finally they make a movie about the beautiful dreamers who made this movie about the moon all those years ago, and Zach gets a cameo as a street bumn.
 And in it Hollywood celebrates itself in a showcase galleria setting, in search of the desired Oscar nominations that will boost their careers incalculably.

 Who needs anything to say about the actual moon, the one that started it all, when the finger, in its trajectory of upwards pointing, is so perfectly lit?

 We're all trapped in our private prisons

-"You can't buy off unhappiness with pills" Marion says to Pat Hitchcock early on, and isn't that what the makers of HITCH are doing, trying to buy off Oscar and anonymity with pills?
-Better they should remake LA CHIEN ANDALOU as a color Hitchcock film, starring Naomi Watts... and with liquid pianos oozing from the bullet holes
+"You can't buy off unhappiness with pills" Marion says to Pat Hitchcock early on, and isn't that what the makers of HITCH are doing, trying to buy off Oscar and with pills?
+Better they should remake LA CHIEN ANDALOU as a color mini-series, starring Naomi Watts... and with liquid pianos oozing from the bullet holes

-As always with the great films, no matter how many times you see them, my recent viewing of PSYCHO brought new things to my attention, namely the way the events of the film's progressive diegesis are encoded throughout its framework.
+As always with the great films, no matter how many times you see them, each time is different.
+For me this time it was the way the events of the film's progressive diegesis are encoded throughout its framework, like fractals.
 What, is that kind of talk too fancy for reductivist Oscar?
-"PSYCHO's about Addams Family-style ghoulish delight in sadistic killing, but it's okay because the ghoul is portly and thus sexually unthreatening." - that's the HITCHCOCK promotional subtext.
+"HITCHCOCK's about ADDAMS FAMILY-style ghoulish delight in sadistic killing, but it's okay because the ghoul is portly and thus sexually unthreatening." - that's the HITCHCOCK promotional subtext.
 I can bring diegesis encoding down to earth too.
 Zachary, get ready!